 Employers and/or funders should ensure that the working conditions for researchers, including for disabled researchers, provide where appropriate the flexibility deemed essential for successful research performance in accordance with existing national legislation and with national or sectoral collective-bargaining agreements.
-They should aim to provide working conditions which allow both women and men researchers to combine family and work, children, and career.
-Particular attention should be paid, inter alia, to flexible working hours, part-time working, tele-working, and sabbatical leave, as well as to the necessary financial and administrative provisions governing such arrangements.
+They should aim to provide working conditions which allow both women and men researchers to combine family and work, children and career.
+Particular attention should be paid,inter alia, to flexible working hours, part-time working, tele-working and sabbatical leave, as well as to the necessary financial and administrative provisions governing such arrangements.

-Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices https://bm.dk/the-ministry-of-employment/the-danish-labour-market/ The personnel policy - developed in cooperation between representatives of amongst others the researchers in the General Collaboration Committee, is under constant review.
-View: "De personalepolitiske principper ogden personalepolitiske håndbog".
+Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices Actions required When/Who http://bm.dk/da/Love%20og%20Regler/ Gaeldende%20love%20og%20regler/ Arbejdsret.aspx# The personnel policy - developed in coorporation between representatives of amongst others the researchers in the General Collaboration Committee, is under constant review.
+View: "De personalepolitiske principper og den personalepolitiske håndbog".
 "General Collaboration on UCPH focus on that its role is to develop cooperation at the workplace.
 This is done in a trustful dialogue between managers and employees at the annual meetings both taking into account which themes that must be dealt with, but also discusses topics that are of particular interest from an employee and management point of view at the University, such as mergers and economy.
 Main Liaison Committee is responsible for determining KU's personnel policies and related personnel policy guidelines for the entire University.